JohnSnowLabs/johnsnowlabs/docs/en/Spark_Spacy_Pandas_UDF_with_Arrow_Enabled_Benchmark_web.md

 This benchmarking report aims to provide a comprehensive comparison between two NLP frameworks on Spark clusters: Spark NLP and SpaCy, specifically in the context of Pandas UDF with Arrow optimization.

 Spark NLP is a distributed NLP library built on top of Apache Spark, designed to handle large-scale NLP tasks efficiently.
-On the other hand, SpaCy is a popular NLP library known for its speed and accuracy in single-machine environments.
+On the other hand, SpaCy is a popular NLP library in single-machine environments.

 In this benchmark, we evaluate the performance of both frameworks using Pandas UDF with Arrow, a feature that enhances data transfer between Apache Arrow and Pandas DataFrames, potentially leading to significant performance gains.
 We will use Spacy as a UDF in Spark to compare the performance of both frameworks.

-The benchmark covers a range of common NLP tasks, including Named Entity Recognition (NER) and getting embeddings.
+The benchmark covers a range of common NLP tasks, including Named Entity Recognition (NER) and getting Roberta sentence embeddings.

 We calculated the time for both arrow enabled and disabled pandas udf for each task.
 We reset the notebook before each task to ensure that the results are not affected by the previous task.